“When you’re a nurse, you know that every day you will touch a life or a life will touch yours.” – Author Unknown

 Different nursing degrees will qualify you for different nursing careers.
-At Goodwin College, there are several educational pathways you can take towards a career – including Associate, Bachelor’s, and Master’s degree options.
+At Goodwin University, there are several educational pathways you can take towards a career – including Associate, Bachelor’s, and Master’s degree options.
 Hundreds of Goodwin nursing school graduates now work in hospitals and healthcare centers throughout Connecticut, including leading hospitals and facilities such as:

 - Backus Hospital